misbahyounas155/-research-notes/philosophy-notes.md

-# Philosophy Notes — Misbah Younas

-## Can Suffering Make a Person Wise?
+ Can Suffering Make a Person Wise?
 Pain alone does not deepen humans.
 Reflected pain does.
 Suffering becomes wisdom when a person understands patterns, accepts reality, and observes themselves honestly.